nbicocchi/learn-java-core/assets/slides/P3 - Java Data Access (REST).md

 - **Use plural nouns** for naming your resources.
 - **Avoid using spaces** as they create confusion.
 Use an _ (underscore) or – (hyphen) - instead.
-- A URI is **case insensitive**.
+- A URI is **case-insensitive**.
 I use camel case in my URIs for better clarity.
 You can use all lower-case URIs.
 - A **cool URI never changes**; so give some thought before deciding on the URIs for your service.
 If you need to change the location of a resource, do not discard the old URI and redirect the client to the new location.
 - **Avoid verbs** for your resource names.
 Verbs are more suitable for the names of operations.